 American School of The Hague does not share your personal data with third parties unless this is necessary for one of the processing purposes stated under the header ‘How we use personal information’ Examples of recipients of personal data are:

-- pension, HR Recruitment system (Easycruit), Finance system (AFAS)
+● pension company, HR Recruitment system (Easycruit), Finance system (AFAS)

-- family nurses, doctors or social service organisations (where sharing is in the vital interests, or based on another statutory ground)
+● family nurses, doctors or social service organizations (where sharing is in the vital interests, or based on another statutory ground)

-If third parties process the data in the capacity of data processor, American School of The Hague enter into a written data processing agreement before sharing any personal data.
+If third parties process the data in the capacity of a data processor, American School of The Hague enters into a written data processing agreement before sharing any personal data.

 Processing and transfers to third countries:

-Personal information may be transferred to organisations outside the EU for the purposes of student applications for college or university.
+Personal information may be transferred to organizations outside the EU for the purposes of student applications for college or university.
 Various teaching and learning applications are also used that are based outside the EEA.
-Information on these and the protections afforded by these data processors can be requested from the Data Protection Officer (contact details below).
+Information on these and the protections afforded, where possible, Data processing Agreements can be requested from the Data Protection Officer.

 What are your rights: